DavidBuchanan314/plcmine/README.md

 ~56 million DIDs per second on my 3950x, using 32 threads.

+(Edit: `mine_nogmp` now goes at 87m/sec, using optimized bigint routines.
+More optimizations pending!)

 ## How does it work?

 We precompute the "first half" of secp256k1 ECDSA signing, for a few thousand different values of `k`, and store them in a lookup table.
 This part is implemented in pure python, and only takes a couple of seconds to run.